grunwald/grunwaldlab/content/post/Logan/index.md

 ---

 We warmly welcome USDA ARS postdoc Logan Blair to the Grunwald lab.
-He will join the team to further develop the `nf-core\pathogensurviellance` computational pipeline to diagnose pathogens using whole genome sequences.
-He will also conduct population genomic research.
+He will join the team to further develop the `nf-core\pathogensurveillance` computational pipeline to diagnose pathogens using whole genome sequences.
+He will also conduct population genomic research on **Phytophthora** pathogens.